igwtech/webinspector-php/README.md

     xdebug.remote_handler=dbgp
     xdebug.remote_host=localhost
     xdebug.remote_port=9000
-    ; Uncomment the following line start the debugger automatically with navigating any PHP page.
+    ; You can uncomment the following line to start the debugger automatically when navigating any PHP page.
     ; xdebug.remote_autostart = 1

 Restart your webserver so it will take the new configuration: